CODE: TAKE20

 What exactly is 'memory foam'

-Memory foam is a technologically advanced type of visco-elastic PU foam.
-True visco-elastic memory foam mattresses are temperature sensitive and are designed with billions of spherical shaped open cells.
-These cells are designed to respond to body temperature and pressure points.
-They shift their form under the weight of your body, shaping to the contours and giving support where it's needed most.
-Unlike standard foams, as well as its temperature-sensitive qualities, a premium memory foam mattress has an open cell structure which allows air to circulate freely through the material.
+True visco-elastic memory foam mattresses are temperature-sensitive (so you can sleep cooler) and are designed with billions of spherical-shaped open cells.
+These cells are designed to respond to body heat and pressure points.
+They shift their form under your body weight, shaping to the contours and giving support where needed most — no matter the sleep position.

 What to look for when shopping for a memory foam mattress